lKiMl0213/Empresa/README.md

 #Empresa
-To run this project you will need to install mysql and configure the .env file with your database credentials.
+To run this project you will need to install mysql and configure based on the ".env" file.

-You can use, and i recommend, docker compose to run the mysql database.
+You can use, and i recommend, docker compose to run the "mysql" database.

 To use docker compose, you will need to have docker installed (https://www.docker.com/).